openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 twice or even more often than that.
 Such duplication of one’s own research output is of course not allowed, but in reality proves to be an entirely effective way to increase one's research productivity.
-As we have seen above, the peer-review process often fails discovering such double publications.
-Therefore, an anonymous survey on 3,000 American scientists from the year 2002 shows, at least 4.7 percent of the participating scientists admitted to have published the same result several times (Six, 2008).
+As we have seen above, the peer-review process often fails to discover such double publications.
+Therefore, an anonymous survey on 3,000 American scientists from the year 2002 shows, at least 4.7 % of the participating scientists admitted to have published the same result several times (Six 2008).

 ### Increase of the number of authors per article

 It can be observed that the number of authors publishing articles in scientific journals has largely increased over the recent decades.
-For example, in the Deutsche Ärzteblatt: the average number of authors per article has risen from 1 author per article in 1957 to 3.5 in 2008 (see Baethge, 2008).
-This is on the one hand due to the fact that especially experiments become increasingly complex and that experiments are no longer carried out by a single scientist but by a team.
-An evaluation of international journals showed that today’s average number of authors per article in modern medicine is 4.4 which is the highest number followed by physics with 4.1 authors per article.
-In psychology, the average is 2.6 authors per article, while in philosophy, still free of experiments, the average number of authors of an article is 1.1 (Wuchty et al., 2007).
+For example, in the Deutsche Ärzteblatt the average number of authors per article has risen from 1 author per article in 1957 to 3.5 in 2008 (see Baethge 2008).
+This is, on the one hand, due to the fact that experiments in particlar have become increasingly complex and that experiments are no longer carried out by a single scientist, but rather by a team.
+An evaluation of international journals showed that today’s average number of authors per article in modern medicine is 4.4, which is the highest number; this is followed by physics with 4.1 authors per article.
+In psychology, the average is 2.6 authors per article, while in philosophy, still free of experiments, the average number of authors of an article is 1.1 (Wuchty et al.
+2007).

-But the increase in team research is not the only reason for the constant increase of authors per article.
+However, the increase in team research is not the only reason for the constant increase of authors per article.
 On the other hand, there is the incentive to publish as much as possible and to be cited as often as possible.
 So, especially those who have some power in the academic hierarchy (professors or project leaders) try to use their power by forcing all team members to include them as authors in all publications of their research team.
-And the larger the team the more publications, with this kind of “honorary authorship” are possible.
-Conversely, it may also be attractive to young scientists to include a well-known professor as a co-author, because—thanks to the dubious nature of anonymity within the peer-review process—this improves the chances for a publication (see above)
+And the larger the team, the more publications with this kind of “honorary authorship” are possible.
+Conversely, it may also be attractive to young scientists to include a well-known professor as a co-author because—thanks to the dubious nature of anonymity within the peer-review process—this improves the chances of publication (see above).

-Instead of “honorary authorship” it would be also appropriate to speak of “forced co-authorship,” as Timo Rager wrote in a letter to editor of the Neue Zürcher Zeitung at the end of 2008 (Rager, 2008, 27-28.
+Instead of “honorary authorship” it would be also appropriate to speak of “forced co-authorship,” as Timo Rager wrote in a letter to editor of the Neue Zürcher Zeitung at the end of 2008.
-December, 2008).
 There we read: *“[Forced co-authorship] …exists even at prestigious institutions at the ETH and at Max-Planck institutes.
-If you protest against it, you are risking your scientific career.”* So in addition to the real authors of scientific articles there are more and more phantom authors, who actually did not contribute to an article, but want to increase the number of their publications.
+If you protest against it, you are risking your scientific career.”* So in addition to the real authors of scientific articles there are more and more phantom authors, who did not actually contribute to an article, but want to increase the number of their publications.
 In medicine, this trend appears to be particularly prevalent, which also explains why the average number of authors per article in modern medicine is so high.
-Based on the articles published in 2002, every tenth name in the author list of the “British Medical Journal” and one in five in the “Annals of Internal Medicine”, were phantom authors (see Baettge, 2008).
-And 60 percent of all articles published in the “Annals of Internal Medicine” cited at least one phantom author.
-No wonder are there clinical directors with over 50 publications per year (see Six, 2008), which, if they had really contributed to all these publications, would be beyond the capacity of a normal human being.
+Based on the articles published in 2002, every tenth name in the author list of the “British Medical Journal” and one in five in the “Annals of Internal Medicine”, were phantom authors (see Baettge 2008).
+Furthermore, 60
+% of all articles published in the “Annals of Internal Medicine” cited at least one phantom author.
+No wonder are there clinical directors with over 50 publications per year (see Six 2008), which, if they had really contributed to all these publications, would be beyond the capacity of a normal human being.

-With the number of co-authors, however, not only the publication list of participating authors per article is growing but also the number of direct and indirect “self-citations” (Fröhlich, 2008), which triggers a snowball effect.
+With the number of co-authors, however, not only the publication list of participating authors per article is growing, but also the number of direct and indirect “self-citations” (Fröhlich 2006), which triggers a snowball effect.
 The more authors an article has, the more all participating authors will be quoting this article again, especially if they are again involved as co-authors in another article. ''“I publish